sdsc-complecs/data-management/tutorials/filesystem.md

 [Image Credit: Malcom, wiki.lustre.org](https://wiki.lustre.org)

-The aim of this tutorial is to teach you about the advantages and limitations of different [filesystems](https://en.wikipedia.org/wiki/File_system) that you'll typically find available to you on a high-performance computing system.
+The aim of this tutorial is to teach you about the advantages and limitations of different [filesystems](https://en.wikipedia.org/wiki/File_system) that you'll typically find available on a high-performance computing system.

 ## Login and Navigate to Your Working Directory